Prerequisite(s): 3.0 cumulative grade point average and program (MSIT or MBA) and CIS internship coordinator approval.

 This course explores the design, selection, implementation and management of enterprise IT solutions.
 The focus is on applications and infrastructure and their fit with the business.
 Students learn frameworks and strategies for infrastructure management, system administration, content management, distributed computing, middleware, legacy system integration, system consolidation, software selection, total cost of ownership calculation, IT investment analysis, and emerging technologies.
 These topics are addressed both within and beyond the organization, with attention paid to managing risk and security within audit and compliance standards.
 Students also read current vendor and analyst publications and hone their ability to communicate technology architecture strategies concisely to a general business audience.

-This course provides a hands-on introduction to a number of tools and technologies that are utilized in developing Web-based applications and considers the impact of these technologies in a business context.
-It introduces tools to develop applications that are database driven, support on-line inventory inquiry, offer solutions for on-line retailing, and provide data for supply chain management.
-Merchandising techniques such as Banner exchange, Web marketing, and search engine registration are also introduced.
-Students enrolling in this course are expected to have basic proficiency in distributed application development in the web environment.
+This course provides a hands-on introduction to several tools and technologies that are commonly utilized in developing Web-based applications.
+The course also considers the impact of these technologies in a business context.
+Students learn how to develop dynamic, data-driven applications that enable businesses to interact with their customers, employees, and suppliers and provide on-line access to information that supports decision making.
+Students enrolling in this course are expected to have basic proficiency in Java, website development, and relational databases.

 This course provides the technical knowledge and skills for successfully managing and executing globally distributed IT projects.
 Topics covered include proposal and contract management, risk management, requirements management, user-centered design management, standards adherence, standards management, configuration management, project planning, effort estimation and scheduling, project monitoring and control, project audits, project closure, peer review, stress testing, quality planning, defect estimation and quality assurance.
 Students will learn the methods and tools that support these processes, develop a tool-kit for creating a project plan for a distributed application, and engage in a project to improve these IT project management capabilities of a globally distributed IS organization systematically.